 Stimulating the commercial activities in the regions of Castile-La Mancha, Madrid, Aragon and Catalonia.

 Improving employment in the area.
 The creation of up to 3,000 direct and indirect jobs is anticipated for the 'Puerto Centro Ciudad de Transporte' project

 Contributing to the development of new production areas in order to achieve a more efficient, competitive and sustainable logistics and transport system.

-The Characteristics of the new Puerto Centro Intermodal Terminal
+The Characteristics of the new Guadalajara Intermodal Terminal

-The Puerto Centro Intermodal Terminal will cover a total surface area of 150,000 m2 along a lateral strip to the eastern side of the 'Puerto Centro Ciudad de Transporte', with:
+The Guadalajara Intermodal Terminal will cover a total surface area of 150,000 m2 along a lateral strip to the eastern side of the 'Puerto Centro Ciudad de Transporte', with:

 4 km of Iberian-gauge track

 2 reception and expedition tracks for 750m-long trains

 Northern connection of the Core Network Corridor with the Mediterranean Corridor

 Possible southern connection with the Mediterranean Core Network to Madrid